jzaralim/ksql/MATERIALIZATION.md

 ## Setup
 1. Download and run [Cassandra](http://cassandra.apache.org/download/).
+2. Clone into the [KeyToValue SMT](https://github.com/jzaralim/KeyToValueTransform) and build it.
+Add the path to the generated `.jar` file to the connect configs.
-2. Start up a Kafka Connect cluster.
+3. Start up a Kafka Connect cluster.
-3. Add the Cassandra and Connect endpoints to `ksql-server.properties`
+4. Add the Cassandra and Connect endpoints to `ksql-server.properties`
 ```
 # The URL of the Connect cluster
 ksql.connect.url=http://localhost:8083